Hydro Jetter vs. Pressure Washer: Understanding the Differences & When to Use Each

 Final Thoughts: Why It Pays to Jet Smarter

-Yes, you can use a pressure washer as a jetter, but if you’re serious about drain cleaning, a jetter is built for the job.
-With better flow, longer life, and the right nozzles, a hydro jetter helps you clear lines faster, safer, and more profitably.
+Yes, you can use a pressure washer as a jetter, but if you’re serious about drain cleaning, a jetter is built for the job productively.
+With better flow, pro features, longer life, and the right nozzles, a hydro jetter helps you clear lines faster, safer, and more profitably.
+Jetters Northwest offers a full range of professional systems and support for every operator, contact us today to talk with our team or get help choosing the right setup.